 Due to the wide availability of potent anti-HIV therapy combination (commonly called ART-Antiretroviral Therapy or HAART), many HIV-positive patients are living longer, and researchers are increasingly hoping that some of these people will reach old age.
 With HIV-positive people with advanced age, the risk of 2-like diabetes and other aging-related complications are likely to increase.
 The precursor of 2 type diabetes is insulin resistance and we will discuss this in a near future.

-The hormone insulin helps move sugar (glucose) in the blood into the cells.
-Inside the cells, the sugar is converted into energy.
-Relatively stable blood sugar levels are needed to help the body organs perform their best.
-In some people, the cells become less responsive to insulin and a development called insulin resistance.
-To compensate, the pancreas gland produces more insulin, and this "tactic" works for a while in some cases for years.
-But with the passing of time, If no measures are taken to reverse insulin resistance (This link opens in another tab of your browser, and another site, which is in English.
-I take personally committed to translate it into a maximum of 30 days from the date of publication of this article) With the guidance of a doctor, the problem may worsen.
-Finally, despite the increasing insulin production, resistance to the effects of this hormone becomes overwhelming and diabetes type 2 develops.
+The hormone insulin helps to pass sugar (glucose) from the blood into the cells.
+Inside the cells, this sugar is converted into energy.
+Relatively stable blood sugar levels are needed to help the body's organs perform their best.
+In some people, cells become less sensitive to insulin and a development called peripheral insulin resistance.
+To compensate, the pancreas gland produces more insulin, and this "tactic" works for a time, in some cases for years.
+But over time, If no measures are taken to reverse insulin resistance (this link opens in another browser tab on another website, which is in English, and I personally undertake to translate it into a maximum of 30 days as of the date of publication of this article). a doctor, the problem can get worse.
+Finally, despite increasing insulin production, resistance to the effects of this hormone becomes overwhelming and diabetes type 2 develops.

 - 68% Of men, 32% of women